aledavini7/aledavini7/README.md

 ### :man_technologist: :man_scientist: About Me :

-- :computer: Computational Biology at the European Institute of Oncology (IEO) in Milan (IT)
+- :computer: Computational Biologist at the European Institute of Oncology (IEO) in Milan (IT)
-- :mortar_board: I hold a PhD from the European School of Molecular Medicine (SEMM)
+- :mortar_board: I hold a PhD in Systems Medicine from the European School of Molecular Medicine (SEMM)
 - :dna: My research interests include cancer genomics, single-cell transcriptomics, and the role of mitochondrial DNA variation in cancer